 Designing for Safety

-Building codes are important for all projects, but are critically important for industrial buildings that may contain hazardous materials or processes.
-Early in the project, we develop a code analysis to highlight potential compliance concerns so they do not become surprises later on.
+Building codes are important for all projects, but are critically important for industrial and manufacturing buildings that may contain hazardous or flammable materials and processes.
+Early in the project, we develop a code analysis to highlight potential compliance concerns so they do not become costly surprises later on.

 Understanding Special Considerations